 In 2007, tax statistics for non-personal tax payers, tax statistics for electric power companies, tax statistics for petroleum companies and tax statistics for shipping companies were combined into one statistics, tax statistics for non-personal tax payers.

 Major users are the Ministry of Finance, internal and external research community, and the media.
 The statistics are used to elucidate the consequences of changes in taxation rules and the effects of tax revenues.
 Additionally, the statistics are used in general tax research.
 The results from the statistics are used in the National accounts and the National budget.

-Some of the figures from the Tax Statistics for Non-personal Taxpayers are included in the following statistics: Income Statistics for limited Companies, and Survey of tax assessment.
-Personal and non-personal Taxpayers.
+Some of the figures from the Tax Statistics for Non-personal Taxpayers are included in the following statistics: Income and deductions for companies, and Tax assessments.

-The enterprises covered by the statistics Annual reports for non-financial limited companies and General trading statement for non-financial limited companies are also covered by Tax Statistics for Non-Personal Taxpayers.
+The enterprises covered by the statistics Accounting statistics for non-financial limited companies are also covered by Tax Statistics for Non-Personal Taxpayers.
 However, the accounts statistics include the income statement and balance sheet, which are not included in the tax statistics.